cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 to make sure it is properly installed and in the correct directory.

+# Assignments

+1. Develop a section explaining  what MPI-IO is
+2. Develop a section to explain Collective I/O with NumPy arrays.
+3. Add a section on how to use Numpy with MPI, that includes also the instalation of numpy.
+THis is not to have a tutorial about numpy, but how to use numpy within mpi4py.
+Subtasks include

+  1. Download Numpy with `pip install numpy` in a terminal
+  2. `import numpy as np` to use numpy in the program
+  3. Explain the edvantages of numpy over pickled lists
+     - Numpy stores memory contiguously
+     - Uses a smaller number of bytes
+     - Can multiply arrays by index
+     - It’s faster
+     - Can store different data types including images
+     - Contains random number generators

+4. Add a specific very small tutorial on using some basic numpy features as they may be useful for MPI application development.
+THis mayi include the following and be added to the appendix

+   1. To define an array type: `np.nameofarray([1,2,3])`
+   2. To get the dimension of the array: `nameofarray.ndim`
+   3. To get the shape of the array (the number of rows and columns): `nameofarray.shape`
+   4. To get the type of the array: `nameofarray.dtype`
+   5. To get the number of bytes: `nameofarray.itemsize`
+   6. To get the number of elements in the array: `nameofarray.size`
+   7. To get the total size: `nameofarray.size * nameofarray.itemsize`

+  Please, note that we have a very comprehensive tutorial on numpy and there is no point to repeat that, we may just point to it and improve that tutorial where needed instead.

 # Acknowledgements

 We like to thank Erin Seliger and Agness Lungua for their effort on our very early draft of this paper.

 # References